AdaptRetail/adapt-event/README.md

 <a name="usage"></a>
 ## Usage

-The event class will help you trigger events in Adapt Retail.
+The event class will help you dispatch events in Adapt Retail.
 You can use it to track whatever event you like, but we got some preconfigured events for you.

 When working with the production locally we only fake the events to the server and you can see the output of your event in the console.